Mitsubishi Minicab: First generation

 The Minicab cabover pickup truck was launched in 1966 to replace the 360 trucklet, which by this time had adopted the same model name as the Minica sedan.
 Codenamed LT30, it shared the sedan's air cooled, two-stroke, 359-cc ME24 engine, and was available with cargo gates on three sides to simplify loading and unloading.
 A van version was introduced in 1968, available in four different equipment levels.
 The T30 truck was replaced in 1971 by the new Minicab EL, but the van was kept in production (now also called the Minicab EL) and updated with a dummy grille and headlight surround.
-The air-cooled T30V with its 26 PS engine was kept in production until 1976, with no further modifications except a 1974 adjustment to fit larger license plates.
-The better-equipped Super Deluxe version received a version of the ME24 engine with 30 PS.
+The air-cooled T30V with its 26 PS ME24E engine was kept in production until 1976, with no further modifications except a 1974 adjustment to fit larger license plates.
+The better-equipped Super Deluxe version received the ME24F version of the engine with 30 PS.
 About 224,766 first-generation Minicabs were built.